 Seminars and events

-Our regular interdisciplinary seminar series acts as a focus for cooperative research for both staff and students and features visiting and Glasgow-based speakers.
+Our regular interdisciplinary seminar series, teach-ins and conferences act as a focus for cooperative research for both staff and students and feature visiting and Glasgow-based speakers.
 The seminars and events are open to the public.
 Watch recordings of talks at the Centre here.
 A full archive of past events can be found here.

 16 January 2019

 Hilary Wainwright (Editor of Red Pepper), ‘A New Politics from the Left’

 Hilary Wainwright will be discussing her new book A New Politics from the Left published by Polity Press.
 Millions passionately desire a viable alternative to austerity and neoliberalism, but they are sceptical of traditional leftist top-down state solutions.
 In this urgent polemic, Hilary Wainwright argues that this requires a new politics for the left that comes from the bottom up, based on participatory democracy and the everyday knowledge and creativity of each individual.
 Political leadership should be about facilitation and partnership, not expert domination or paternalistic rule.
 Wainwright uses lessons from recent movements and experiments to build a radical future vision that will be an inspiration for activists and radicals everywhere.

 Hilary Wainwright is an academic and long-standing radical activist who co-edits Red Pepper and is a Fellow of the Transnational Institute.